DonNicoJs/arminaphotography/content/pages/about.md

   Armina is the Founder and Creative Photographer of Armina Photography.
-In addition tolifestyle photographyshe is highly passionate aboutfood and beverage industry photography, which became her main activity recently.
+In addition to lifestyle photography she is highly passionate about food and beverage industry photography, which became her main activity recently.

   Ten years of experience in marketing and eight years of experience in photography gives her a chance to not only take pictures that will meet business needs but also provide business consulting about the use of those photos.
-This mixture of services got a brand nameArmina Foodist.
+This mixture of services got a brand name Armina Foodist.

   Armina Foodist services include: